 API features: The Wolfram Alpha API provides developers with programmatic access to the computational knowledge behemoth.
 With the RESTful API, you can add a search box on your application and enable users to get computed results for a wide range of topics, subjects, and areas of studies.
 The API returns data in XML or JSON data format.

 Pricing: The Wolfram Alpha API is offered for free for non-commercial users.
-For commercial users, it offers varying paid plans, which starts from $25 per 1,000 queries.
+For commercial users, it offers varying paid plans, which start from $25 per 1,000 queries.

-Ease of use: Wolfram Alpha provides easy to follow documentation on how to integrate the computational search engine into desktop, web, mobile, and enterprise applications.
+Ease of use: Wolfram Alpha provides easy-to-follow the documentation on how to integrate the computational search engine into desktop, web, mobile, and enterprise applications.

 API features: The Web Search API allows you to access the Contextual Web search engine and offer rich and ad-free search capabilities on your application.
 With just a single API request, you can connect to a huge database of indexed web pages, news, and images.
 Furthermore, the API comes with features for pagination, filtering news results according to published date, web advanced search, and website search.